Our Danby Marble Countertops - Two Months In

 Templating & Installation

-Installation of any counter is such a momentous event.
-So much work goes into the project leading up to that point and in just a few hours the entire space is dramatically different.
-With this - comes a great deal of stress - even with a flawless installation.
+Installation of any counter is such a momentous event - arguably one of the most major projects you can do in your home.
+So much work goes into the project leading up to that point and in just a few hours, the entire space is dramatically different.
+With this - comes a great deal of stress - even with a flawless, professional installation.

 The Big Surprise